-If you have some time on your hands, some cotton fabric and paper then you too can create your own English Paper Pieced quilt.
-I’m excited to show you all of the quilts I have made over the years, its the first time I have ever documented them all so it’s interesting for me too!
+If you have some time on your hands and some cotton fabric and paper then you too can create your own English Paper Pieced quilt.
+I’m excited to show you all of the quilts I have made over the years!
+It’s the first time I have ever documented them all so it’s interesting for me too!

 My First Quilt – King Size Diamond

-My first quilt was a scrap quilt and it seems to have set the tone for all the others that followed!
-I love using up the smallest piece of leftover fabric in these quilts, its always a joy to spot that little piece of fabric and remember where it came from.
+My first quilt was a scrap quilt, it seems to have set the tone for all the others that followed!
+I love using up the smallest piece of leftover fabric in these quilts.
+It’s always a joy to spot that little piece of fabric and remember where it came from.
 It gives the quilts such life in my eyes.

-I started with 1″ hexagons (hexagons are measured across the edge, not across the body of the hexagon), again this is the traditional place to start and is by far my favourite method of EPP.
-I decided to put a modern slant on the pattern of the quilt and went for a traditional flower shape but with an extra hexagon on the top and bottom, making it into more of a diamond shape.
+I started with 1″ hexagons, again this is the traditional place to start and is by far my favourite method of EPP.
+Something to note is that hexagons are measured across the edge, not across the body of the hexagon.
+I decided to put a modern slant on the pattern of the quilt.
+Using a traditional flower shape but with an extra hexagon on the top and bottom, making it into more of a diamond shape.

-I sewed the diamonds with the same fabric on the surround and a different fabric to the centre.
-Once the diamonds were sewn together I would then sew them to the main quilt, my only rule was not to put the same colours together.
+The diamonds were sewn with the same fabric on the surround and a different fabric to the centre.
+Once the diamonds were sewn together I would then sew them to the main quilt.
+My only rule was not to put the same colours together.

 My addiction was already starting to show and I just kept sewing this quilt until it was big enough for my King Size bed.
-I just want to note to you all that this goes against every bit of advice I ever give anyone who’s starting to make hand sewn quilts!
+I just want you to note that this goes against every bit of advice I ever give anyone who’s starting to make hand-sewn quilts!
 The entire thing took me 2 years to sew and it was worth every stitch!

 Quilt Number 2 – Colour matching & more of a plan!

-I decided to work from traditional flowers for this one, but wanted to separate the flowers with a solid colour.
+This new quilt was going to be made with traditional hexagon flowers but wanted to separate the flowers with a solid colour.
 I found this amazing raspberry sorbet pink fabric in a local fabric store and decided to use that.
-As the quilt evolved and grew I realised I need more of my background colour but there I discovered my problem!
+As the quilt evolved and grew I realised I need more of my background colour but there was a problem!
 The shop I had bought it from no longer had any of that shade left and couldn’t get it in store again!!
 DISASTER!